volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Ddos Mitigation Rules

-Define manual mitigation rules to block L7 DDos attacks..
+Define manual mitigation rules to block L7 DDoS attacks..

 `expiration_timestamp` - (Optional) the configuration but is not applied anymore. (`String`).